List of built-in macOS apps: Music

-Music is a media player first introduced macOS Catalina, replacing the music-playing capabilities of iTunes.
+Music is a media player introduced macOS Catalina, replacing the music-playing capabilities of iTunes.
 It can play music files stored locally on devices and allows users to curate their song library into playlists.
 Songs can be purchased directly from the iTunes Store or streamed through Apple Music if the user has an active subscription.
 Internet radio stations can also be found within the app, with both local and international broadcasters available.
 Music supports lossless and spatial audio, and is capable of video playback, used primarily for music videos, artist interviews, and live performances.

 News

-News is a news aggregator first introduced in selected regions with the release of macOS Mojave 10.14.
+News is a news aggregator introduced in selected regions with the release of macOS Mojave 10.14.
 Users can read news articles with it, based on publishers, websites and topics they select, such as technology or politics.
 On March 25, 2019, Apple News+ was made available within the News app, which is a subscription service allowing access to content from a number magazines and newspapers.